HorizonDefeated/yocto-interview/README.md

 The virtual machine also has https://github.com/HorizonDefeated/yocto-interview.git already cloned to the path /home/interview/yocto-interview

 The yocto source cloned to /home/interview/yocto_crops.
 This code was cloned and compiled with the following commands.
-[Replicating a clean build takes about an hour, hopefully it will be much faster since the machine has already downloaded and compiled everything]
+[Replicating a clean build takes about an hour, hopefully it will be much faster since the machine has already downloaded and compiled everything and you won't need to do a clean build]
 ```
 interview@ubuntu-c-32-64gib-nyc1-01:~$ cd yocto_crops/
 interview@ubuntu-c-32-64gib-nyc1-01:~/yocto_crops$ docker run --rm -it -v $(pwd):$(pwd) crops/poky --workdir=$(pwd)